Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 - Non-statutory communication

-But your registered office must still be a street address.
+But your Registered Office must still be a street address.

 Registered Office Address